stoneskin/ASPdotNetCoreMVCMultipleSPA/README.md

 *Note: the `page1.js` is exported as module name `page1/src/page1` since it use module in `shared/src/page`. the Script `require(["page1/src/page1"])` will load the javascript code and run it*

-## 3 Add a new page ReactDemo to Demo how to include Js
+## 3 Add a new page ReactDemo to Demo how to integrate ReactJs with TypeScript

 ### 3.1 Add NPM package